 The Duty to Manage Asbestos in Abingdon Under CAR 2012

-If you own or manage a commercial, industrial or agricultural property in Abingdon built before the year 2000, you have a legal responsibility under the Control of Asbestos Regulations 2012 (CAR 2012) to identify and manage any asbestos-containing materials (ACMs) on your premises.
-This is particularly relevant for the many older buildings in Abingdon’s industrial estates like Culham Science Centre, Milton Park and the Abingdon Business Park, where asbestos cement roofs were commonly installed throughout the 20th century.
-The duty requires you to assess the condition of ACMs, maintain a written asbestos register, and implement a management plan to prevent fibre release – with encapsulation being one approved method for stabilising asbestos cement roofs that remain in good condition.
+If you own or manage a commercial, industrial or agricultural building in Abingdon that went up before 2000, you’re on the hook under the Control of Asbestos Regulations 2012 (CAR 2012).
+You’ve got a legal duty to find and manage any asbestos-containing materials (ACMs) on your patch.
+This hits hard in Abingdon, especially around places like Culham Science Centre, Milton Park and the Abingdon Business Park.
+We see plenty of older units there with asbestos cement roofs, common throughout the last century.
+Your duty means you’ve got to check the ACMs, keep a written asbestos register, and have a plan to stop fibres getting out.
+Encapsulation is one of the approved ways to stabilise those asbestos cement roofs, as long as they’re still in decent nick.

 Where Asbestos Cement Roofs Are Found Across Abingdon